ohorace/Previous-Projects/README.md

    * Domesticated Animal input text file
    * Wild Animal input text file

-**Javascript** - The Google Email Script uses an input sheet of emails and birthdays to send out birthday emails.
-The ids used for the spreadsheet and image are omitted for privacy.
-This script runs automatically within Google Drive.

 * *__Data Structures > Josephus:__* this project uses a Queue to solve the Josephus problem.
 You enter the number of people in a circle and the position that gets eliminated.
 It continues until one person is left remaining.
 This project contains:
    * Josephus Class (Tester Class)
    * MyQueue Class